 Thanks to Barry for his photos, and the Hillsboro Chamber of Commerce for shots from their video on Vimeo. -- Derek Redmond

-See also Fred's visit to the Omix-ADAJeep Heritage Expo in Georgia in July.
+See also Fred's visit to the Fourth of July Parade in Friendswood TX.

 And see the full story of Fred the Stretched 3B on CJ3B.info.